jamesingerson/test-control-protocol/README.md

 ## Add more language features

-- I've ignored the below for now but it may be worthwhile.
+- There's documentation on intellisense, hovers, and validators, etc at VS Code extenders documentation at https://code.visualstudio.com/docs
-- To add features such as intellisense, hovers and validators check out the VS Code extenders documentation at https://code.visualstudio.com/docs
+- I've not implemented any of it at this time but it may be worthwhile.